34 Powerful PPC Stats

 30. 72% of marketers use Facebook to advertise.

-Who would have thought 15 years ago that nearly every marketing campaign would revolve around Facebook?
-Today, Facebook advertising stats confirm 61% of all marketers deem Facebook as the most important social media for their business.
-The most recent Facebook data about PPC advertising shows that 59% of all marketers will increase their spending on Facebook Ads in 2020.
+Facebook advertising stats confirm 61% of all marketers deem the platform as the most important social media for their business.
+The most recent Facebook data about PPC advertising shows that 59% of all marketers increased their spending on Facebook ads in 2020.

 (Social Media Examiner)

 31. Small businesses spend $1,000-$3,000 per month on Facebook advertising.

 Because small businesses have limited budgets, Facebook PPC advertising stats indicate this medium might be most affordable compared to other online marketing platforms.
 The average CPC on Facebook is $1.86, while the cost-per-thousand-views or CPM is $11.29, and this depends on factors starting from ad quality to ad competition.
 If you belong to an industry with a low PPC rate, you can double or even triple your revenue on Facebook.

 32. The average CTR on Amazon is 0.36%.

 More than 0.41% means you are doing a great job.
 Any less, and you need to change something.
 The leading causes behind low CTR on Amazon come from low title quality, high pricing, bad image quality, and poor review scores.
 However, the charts from AdBadger show that the average CTR of Amazon has changed from 0.30% to 0.60% to 0.30% again in June 2020.